| Bergen County Sponsor |

 2001 - 886,680

-Bergen County was incorporated as one of the first counties
+Bergen County is one of the more affluent counties in the nation

 Fort Lee was built in Bergen County by General George Washington in 1776 to help defend New York and the Hudson River.
 It was used by British General Charles Cornwallis and General George Washington.
 General Washington was in Bergen County during all eight years of the Revolutionary War.
 The Steuben's House in River Edge was his headquarters in 1780.